 Outside there is a separate two bedroom cottage which has its own private enclosed garden.
 The current owners let the cottage as holiday accommodation throughout the year and would be happy to assist any purchaser considering the same.
 There are also further period outbuildings which could be converted, subject to the necessary planning consents.

 The beautiful gardens and grounds extend to approximately 2.68 acres and feature a large sun terrace with swimming pool, extensive lawns and mature trees and shrubs.
 There is also a paddock which adjoins the main garden and limited additional fencing would create a totally enclosed area of c.
 1 acre.
+The potential exists to purchase additional land very close by in the village.
 The gardens are screened by trees offering seclusion and privacy and to the rear of the garden there are lovely views over far reaching countryside and Otmoor.
 There is ample off street parking for several vehicles to the side of the property.
-NB There is the possibility of additional land by separate negotiation.

 The property was the residence of the famous artist William Logsdail who lived here from 1922-1944 and a blue historical plaque can be found on the front of the house.